How do I enroll a student in the program?

 The same Facility RN Instructor Exam code is used for all Exams and is operational for one attempt, plus one reattempt/retake if needed).
 Exams are accessible at time (24/7), however technology support or other program access concerns or questions are only available M-F, 9am-4pm, excluding holidays.
 Upon completion of an Exam, the Facility RN Instructor or designated proctor must then record all attempts, including one reattempt for each Unit Exam, onto the Med Aide Facility Training Documentation form.

-The 1:1 Skills Performance Evaluation may be done at the facility or at the our location.
-If we are completing the 1:1 Skills Performance Evaluation, the Facility RN Instructor must contact us to make arragements, as most facility students have this element completed at their respective facility.
+The 1:1 Skills Performance Evaluation may be done at the facility or at the AESS location.
+If AESS is completing the 1:1 Skills Performance Evaluation, the Facility RN Instructor must contact AESS to make arrangements, as most facility students have this element completed at their respective facility.
 If completed at the facility, the student does not need to be scheduled, and the 1:1 Skills Performance Evaluation may be provided at a time convenient for the facility.
 For the 1:1 Skills Performance Evaluation to be completed accurately, both the Facility RN Instructor and the student, are to use the Procedure Checklists as a guide in conducting skills and documenting results on the required 1:1 Clinical Skills Checklist (form must be completed in its entirety; if student does not have an opportunity to administer any one of the line items of the 1:1 Clinical Skills Checklist, at minimum, the student must at minimum simulate or explain procedure to the Facility RN Instructor to ensure competency.

-Once registered, do I need to register the student for additional training?
+Do I need to register the student for any other training components?

-Yes, if a student wants us to complete the 1:1 Skills Performance Evaluation, the Facility RN Instructor must contact us at 605-668-8475 to schedule.
+If a student is to have AESS complete the 1:1 Skills Performance Evaluation, Facility RN Instructor must contact AESS (605-668-8475) to schedule.

 The Facility RN Instructor is responsible to: